lkodinsson/MARS/Core/Characters/Talents.md

 Instead of making a craft check to craft a magic item, you may create an unstable version of that item as a swift action and by spending focus and materials.
 Both the material cost of that item, and focus cost, are determined by the item created.
 Creating items in this way does not count as casting a spell.
 Items created using this talent must satisfy all other normal crafting requirements.

 All items created by this ability lose their effects if not used before a week has passed since their creation.
+Items can only contain one synthesized magic effect at a time.
+Using this ability on an item that already contains a synthesized magic effect will replace the old one.

 The advancement of this talent determines what types of items can be created.